danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/08 Managing database users in Azure Database for MySQL Single Server/readme.md

 ---

-## Exercise 4: setting and connecting with  Azure AD users in Azure Database for MySQL
+## Exercise 4: setting and connecting with regular Azure AD users in Azure Database for MySQL

-This exercise shows how to configure Azure Active Directory access with Azure Database for MySQL, and how to connect using an Azure AD token
+This exercise shows how to configure Azure Active Directory access with Azure Database for MySQL, and how to connect using an Azure AD token for a regular user.

+> For this exercise you will need to use your user as the Administrator for the datbase server and another user in Azure Active Directory to log into the database, if you cannot add another user into your Azure Active Directory you may add a colleague to help you test, in that case you may need to also add yours colleague IP address into the MySQL sever firewall [https://docs.microsoft.com/en-us/azure/mysql/single-server/concepts-firewall-rules](https://docs.microsoft.com/en-us/azure/mysql/single-server/concepts-firewall-rules)

 **Tasks**